nbrown02/Story-Point-Correlation/README.md

 ### Prerequisites
 * [Make sure you have the latest version of Power BI Desktop](https://aka.ms/pbiSingleInstaller)
-* Download the .pbit file
+* Download the .pbit file based on your process template (inherited processes also work)
 * Then you're good to get started!

 ### Connectivity